Airwork Services

 Airwork Limited, also referred to during its history as Airwork Services Limited, is a wholly owned subsidiary company of VT Group plc.
-It has provided a variety of defence support services to the Royal Air Force (RAF), Fleet Air Arm and overseas air forces, as well as having played an important role in the development of civil aviation – both in the United Kingdom and abroad.
+It has provided a variety of defence support services to the Royal Air Force (RAF), Fleet Air Arm and overseas air forces, as well as having played an important role in the development of civil aviation, both in the United Kingdom and abroad.

 History

 Origins

-Airwork was founded in 1928 by Nigel Norman and Alan Muntz, with the opening of the private Heston Aerodrome in Middlesex.
-In the early days, Airwork's chief pilot was Captain Valentine Baker MC, DFC, who later formed the world-famous Martin-Baker company with Sir James Martin.
+The company was founded on October 11, 1928 by Nigel Norman and Alan Muntz, with the opening of the private Heston Aerodrome in Middlesex.
+In the early days, Airwork's chief pilot was Captain Valentine Baker, who later formed the world-famous Martin-Baker company with Sir James Martin.
 In December 1936, Airwork Limited was registered at Companies House, and the newly formed company started its long association with RAF flying training.

 Airwork moved out of Heston in 1935 due to a lack of adequate space and relocated to Gatwick, where it continued with a contract to maintain Whitley bombers for the RAF.
 During the 1930s, Airwork also helped to establish the predecessors of the post-World War II national airlines of Egypt, India and Rhodesia.
-Thus, United Arab Airlines, Indian Airlines and Central African Airways were Airwork descendants.
+Thus, Misr Airlines, Indian Airlines and Central African Airways were Airwork descendants.